—”Certainly sir, you have indeed dialed the number of Crédit Populaire Européen, how can we assist you?”. Discover what a credit broker is.

 Credit companies

-Credit companies are lenders which are not credit institutions and which have approval from the FPS Economy to grant credit.
+Credit companies are lenders that are not credit institutions and have authorization from the SPF Economy to grant credit.

-Differences between a bank (credit institution) and credit company
+Differences between a bank (credit institution) and a credit company

-A bank offers you a whole series of financial services (current account, savings account, home banking, investment advice, tax or wealth advice, etc.) while a credit company is a company whose sole corporate purpose is to grant credits on its own account (which of course a bank also does!).
+A bank offers you a whole range of financial services (current account, savings account, home banking, investment advice, tax or wealth advice, etc.) whereas a credit company is a company whose sole corporate purpose is to grant credits for its own account (which a bank also does, of course!).

 Credit intermediary / credit broker